yochaigal/newschoolrevolution/_posts/2022-05-04-the-new-new-school-revolution.md

 _Just as you are free to choose who to play with, other people are free to read your words and judge if they wish to play with you._

 ##### Personal Rules
 As one of the heavier online users in the NSR Community, I follow these guidelines for interacting with others.
+I think it helps create the kind of community I want to be a part of, and I've seen others adopt it as well.
 1. _Act in good faith.
 Assume the same for others._
 2. _If there is no positive aspect to a critique or response, it isn't worth it._
 3. _Encourage the work of others.
 Sometimes that means you have to poke them a little._